-&lt;sup>1 Pursuant to Supreme Court Rule 37.3(a), all parties were given notice of Amicus's intent to file this amicus curiae brief more than 10 days prior the filing deadline and all parties provided consent to the filing of this amicus curiae brief.
+&lt;sup>1 Pursuant to Supreme Court Rule 37.3(a), all parties provided consent to the filing of this amicus curiae brief.
 No counsel for a party authored this brief in whole or in part, and no person or entity, other than MSLF, its members, or its counsel, made a monetary contribution specifically for the preparation or submission of this brief.